 - Built-In Lo-Fi Processing & Effects

-- Round Robin Toggle & Pitch Effects
+- Robin Toggle & Pitch Effects

 Echo Sound Works added user feedback from the first version, including a round robin on/off toggle and unique pitch-shifting effects.
-The round robin feature helps avoid the “machine gun” effect where the same sample repeats over and over.
+The round-robin feature helps avoid the “machine gun” effect, where the same sample repeats over and over.
 The pitch effects let you create interesting variations and movement, which keeps things from sounding too static or robotic.
 These small touches make the plugin feel more natural and musical in your tracks.

 19. Matt Tytel Vital (Wavetable Synth) FREE